curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Now social media.
 This is an explosion of what's considered normal.
 It is virtually *about* what's normal, with a blurry filter on top.
 Communities of people with the same "abnormality" find each other and realize, "Well hey, there's actually a lot of us out there.
 I guess this is a kinda normal human condition."

 What's next?...
-More transparency?
-Or at least increasing levels of it.
-Wait, that's where humanity is going.
+Absolute transparency?
+Or at least increasing levels of transparency.
+That's where humanity is going.
+There's no stopping it.
 That's what we need.

 We need transparency.

 ---

-He felt the need to be a prophet bubble up.
+He felt the need to prophesize bubble up.
 He will scream these ideas from rooftops.
 His word will move planets for millenia to come.

 Then he felt the burden of all humankind on his back.
 Such a large mass to move.
-Such unimaginable inertia, these billions of souls.
-The inevitable journey he would now have to take to set us on the right track looked like a stormy oddysey.
+Such unimaginable inertia, these trillions of present and future souls.
+The inevitable journey he would now have to take to set us on the right track looked like a doomed oddysey.

-The arrogance is revolting, deeply disturbing, makes him sick to his stomach.
+The arrogance of that thought is revolting, deeply disturbing, makes him sick to his stomach.

 And he knew, deep inside, he's not the right one to be the prophet.
 The itch to be a messiah - to be special and heard - is undeniable.
 It's human, even.
 But the prophet must be someone else.
 It must be someone who can deeply connect with everyone, and he knew that wasn't him.
 He doesn't have the breadth of cultural background to connect with every conscious being this message can reach.

+He considered, who does he know that could be a leader?
+They should be female.
+With limitless emotional intelligence.
+There are so many options.
+All so deeply flawed.
+They are all human, after all.

 He scribbled his thoughts down, but moved on with his life.
 No person these days should be a prophet.